solonkarapa/AH_code/README.md

 - Updating models
      - recalibrate.R.
 This file splits the data into training and test sets and runs regressions to update models.
 It also computes some basic performance measures for updated models.
      - compare_newmodels.R.
 This file performs all additional model comparisons between the updated models.
-     - compare_oldnew.R.
-This file formally compares certain statistics between original and updated models.
+     - compare_oldnew.R. --> NEEDS NEW UPLOAD This file formally compares certain statistics between original and updated models.
 - Subgroup comparison
      - subgroup_comparison.R.
 File that is used to analyse model performance in sub-groups of patients.